-Depending on the particular degree program, the teaching and learning experience at UNSW Built Environment includes lectures, seminars, tutorials, studio projects, exhibitions, online activities, computer labs, field trips, research projects and opportunities for directed individual study.
-The Faculty’s programs are designed to be challenging and encourage students to set and achieve high standards of performance as they progress through their studies.
+Depending on the particular degree program, the teaching and learning experience at UNSW School of Built Environment includes lectures, seminars, tutorials, studio projects, exhibitions, online activities, computer labs, field trips, research projects and opportunities for directed individual study.
+The School’s programs are designed to be challenging and encourage students to set and achieve high standards of performance as they progress through their studies.

 The Built Environment is committed to using technology to support and enhance learning and teaching through all our programs.
 Courses are delivered with a mix of online and face-to-face learning.

 The Technology Enabled Learning and Teaching (TELT) platform combines a number of tools and services to cater for different types of learning and teaching at UNSW.
 Within the Built Environment, courses engage with online tools and activities such as blogs, wikis, discussion forums, quizzes and peer collaborative projects.